Frequently Asked Questions (FAQs)

 - Full- and part-time students complete 60 credits.

-- Advanced Standing students have summer classes that occur during the day.
+- Accelerated students have summer classes that occur during the day.

-- In fall and spring terms, advanced standing and full-time students have classes in the afternoon and evening.
+- In fall and spring terms, accelerated and full-time students have classes in the afternoon and evening.

 - Part-time students’ courses are offered in the evening.
 However, students must still be able to schedule daytime hours Monday through Friday for field education.

-Concurrent full-time employment is strongly discouraged for students in the Advanced Standing and full-time programs because of the time commitment and scheduling for classes and field education.
+Concurrent full-time employment is strongly discouraged for students in the accelerated and full-time programs because of the time commitment and scheduling for classes and field education.

 Yes.
 The SSW offers several courses online; however, most classes occur on the main campus.
 It is not possible to complete the MSW degree at UC completely online.